Anachor/PC/readme.md

 **Format**:
 - The file starts with a description of the circuit
-    - Each line contains a gate or a terminal (A terminal simoly means a input)
+    - Each line contains a gate or a terminal (A terminal simply means a input)
     - terminals are represented as `term <name>`.
     - gates are represented as
        - binary gates: `<gate_type> <input1> <input2> <identifier>`
        - unary gates: `<gate_type> <input> <identifier>`
        - `identifier` is an identifier for the gate used for later inputs
-       - each input should be a previusly defined terminal or gate
+       - each `<input>` should be a previusly defined terminal or gate
 - The gate description ends with a line describing the output in the format `output <identifier>`
-   - `identifier` is the identifier of the gate that produces the output and must be a previously defined gate
+   - `identifier` is the identifier of the gate that produces the output and must be previously defined.
 - Finally, the file ends with two lines:
    - `a1 a2 ... an` where `a0`, `a1`, `a2` are the identifiers of the inputs assigned to alice
    - `b1 b2 ... bm` where `b0`, `b1`, `b2` are the identifiers of the inputs assigned to bob